Dart-Code/Website/_docs/logging.md

 	steps=steps
 %}

-### Observatory (Debugger) Logging
+### VM Service (Debugger) Logging
-{:#observatory}
+{:#vmservice}

-The [`dart.observatoryLogFile` setting](/docs/settings/#dartobservatorylogfile) enables logging of communication between Dart Code and Observatory (the VM debugger).
+The [`dart.vmServiceLogFile` setting](/docs/settings/#dartvmservicelogfile) enables logging of communication between Dart Code and the VM service (the debugger).
 This is useful when trying to diagnose issues with debugging such as missed breakpoints.

-To capture an observatory log file please do the following:
+To capture a VM service log file please do the following:

 {% capture steps %}
 1. Press `F5` to start debugging and reproduce your issue (for example, run the code that misses the breakpoint)
 1. Stop debugging
 {% endcapture %}
 {% include debug-info.md
-	setting="dart.observatoryLogFile"
+	setting="dart.vmServiceLogFile"
-	sampleFilename="observatory"
+	sampleFilename="vmService"
 	steps=steps
 %}